Glarus Nord: Politics

 In the 2015 federal election the most popular party was the BDP with 57.5% of the vote, followed by the SP with 38.4%.
 The remaining 4.1% went to unaffiliated or minor party candidates.
 In the federal election, a total of 4,355 votes were cast, and the voter turnout was 38.5%.
 The 2015 election saw a large change in the voting when compared to 2011.
 The percentage of the vote received by the SP increased sharply from 22.2% in 2011 to 38.4% in 2015, while the percentage that the BDP dropped from 66.5% to 57.5%.

 Crime

 In 2014 the crime rate, of the over 200 crimes listed in the Swiss Criminal Code (running from murder, robbery and assault to accepting bribes and election fraud), in Glarus Nord was 38.9 per thousand residents.
 This rate is only 60.2% of the average rate in the entire country.
 During the same period, the rate of drug crimes was 5.7 per thousand residents.
 This rate is about half that of the nearby municipalities of Glarus and Glarus Süd and is only 57.6% of the national rate.

 Transportation

 The municipality is located on the A3 motorway.

-There are four railway stations within the municipality:
+There are five railway stations (of which four are active) within the municipality: